ra5kolnikov/SQLiteCinemaTestProj/README.md

 1. Clone the repository using the command: git clone https://github.com/your-username/InfoMovie.git -b develop

-2. Open the InfoMovie solution in Visual Studio for Mac.
+2. Open the InfoMovie solution in Visual Studio.

 3. Ensure that all required NuGet packages are installed.
 If not, restore NuGet packages.